 Leer en español: ¿Realmente se privatizó el agua en México?

 The supposed privatization of the water occurred on June 5 of this year, days before the soccer match between Mexico and Germany.
 The following day, ten decrees were published in the Official Gazette of the Federation (Diario Oficial de la Federación, in Spanish) that eliminate the closures of 295 hydrological basins in Mexico, an action that aims to preserve the environment and the vital resource for the consumption of future generations.

 This act was motivated by the international recommendations of the International Water Resources Association and the World Resources Institute, organisms that over the years have worked for the preservation of water in the world.
 However, specialists in the subject affirm that the elimination of the closures opens the possibility for the future to be used for lucrative purposes, preventing the conservation of the environment and benefiting the interests of transnational corporations.

 Without a doubt, the federal government in Mexico was very specific in that these decrees were made under legal mechanisms and with the intention of preserving water.
 However, there are legal possibilities for the water resource to be granted to mining and extractive industries.
 On the one hand, each of the basins is located in different states of the federation, so that each governor, under his legal autonomy, could grant concessions to individuals who use water for commercial purposes.
-On the other hand, the government did not take into account the self-determination of indigenous peoples in Mexico, since the rivers and lakes on which their subsistence depends have been released to serve the national interest of a state that governs differently from their customs and traditions.
+On the other hand, the government did not take IGNORE INTO account the self-determination of indigenous peoples in Mexico, since the rivers and lakes on which their subsistence depends have been released to serve the national interest of a state that governs differently from their customs and traditions.

 You can also read: Priests, targets of violence in Mexico